drivet/website/content/blog/food/negroni.md

 ## Placating the Spirit of Embury

+I will note one last thing before I go.
 Although the Negroni is absent from Embury's book, it's not hard to turn it into a drink that could have fit on its pages.
 He did it himself with the Brandy Alexander.
 The basic trick is to increase the liquor components in the cocktail until they becomes the dominant flavour.
 If you were to do this with the Negroni, you'd get something like:

 **Negroni (Spirit forward style)**